DakshK117/OverTheWire-Wargames/Krypton/Krypton2.md

 Use an online decoder to switch each letter by 12 to get the final password.

-The password for Krypton3 is `caesariseasy`
+The password for Krypton3 is `CAESARISEASY`